tibetan-nlp/tibetan-spellchecker/syllables/README.md

 ### Usage

-The currently only way to use these files is through [hunspell](http://hunspell.sourceforge.net/), see the [hunspell/](hunspell) directory.
+The currently only way to use these files is through [hunspell](http://hunspell.sourceforge.net/), see [hunspell-bo](https://github.com/eroux/hunspell-bo) for an implementation.

-#### Note about Microsoft
-  Microsoft officially integrates only dictionaries that have been validated by an official linguistic authority.
-In the case of Tibetan, this is no easy thing.
+Microsoft officially integrates only dictionaries that have been validated by an official linguistic authority, so this is not currently possible to use this work with Microsoft products.